 Favorite: Professional Studio Paneling – “The Now We’re Talking Option”

-You can order these from Real Traps or GIK Acoustics.
-Those are the only two options I'd consider.
-I made my own by ordering the right high-density insulation and doing some wood-working.
+You can order these from GIK Acoustics.
+That’s the main option I’d consider if I hadn’t made my own by ordering the right high-density insulation and doing some wood-working.

 Budget: SE Electronics Relflexion Filter – “The Rav-4”